 At first all I knew was that I was lying in bed.
-My mouth was dry, my body covered in sweat, but as the sleep slowly released my eyes, I could see a sign next to my bed with the words ‘She believed she could and so she did’.
-For a moment I did not understand what this meant then the penny dropped.
+My mouth was dry, my body covered in sweat, but as I slowly released my eyes from sleep, I could see a sign next to my bed with the words: ‘She believed she could and so she did’.
+For a moment I didn’t understand what this meant, then the penny dropped.

 I was clean.